chauff/cse1500-web-transcripts/_lectures/http.md

 Several public DNS servers exist, a popular one is operated by Google, called [Public DNS](https://developers.google.com/speed/public-dns/).
 Version 4 IP addresses (IPv4), just as the one shown above, consist of 32 bits; they are divided into 4 blocks of 8 bits each.
 8 bit can encode all numbers between 0 and 255.
 This means, that in this format, a total of **2^32 unique IP addresses** or just shy of 4.3 billion unique IP addresses can be generated.

 This might sound like a lot, but just think about how many devices you own that connect to the Internet ...
 This problem was foreseen already in the early 1990s and over time a new standard was developed by the IETF and published in 1998: [the **IPv6** standard](https://tools.ietf.org/html/rfc8200).
-An IPv6 address consists of 128 bit, organised into 8 groups of four hexadecimal digits.
+An IPv6 address consists of 128 bit, organized into 8 groups of four hexadecimal digits.
 This means, that up to 2^128 unique addresses can be generated, that is such a large number that meaningful comparisons are hard to come by.
 In decimal form, 2^128 is a number with 39 digits!
 A large enough address space to last us almost forever.

 Why are we still using IPv4?
 Because transitioning to the new standard takes time - a lot of devices require software upgrades (and nobody can force the maintainers to upgrade) and things still work, so there is no immediate sense of urgency.